 - Some people feel discouraged after liposuction surgery, especially in these first few weeks when the swelling creates the impression that the results are less than expected.
 This is quite normal and will pass.

 Using today’s equipment, experienced Plastic Surgeons are able to remove fat in a way that minimises post-operative skin irregularities or asymmetry.
 It is possible, however, that some difference in fat removal will be apparent.
-If this occurs, a minor, secondary liposuction procedure may be needed, usually after six months.
+If this occurs, a minor, secondary liposuction procedure may be necessary, usually after six months.

-If large amounts of fat are removed, loose skin may be a problem depending on your skin and the area of the body where the surgery was performed.
+In cases where large amounts of fat are removed, loose skin may be a problem depending on your skin and the area of the body where the surgery was performed.

 - If you have elastic skin which contracts well this may not be an issue.